-This work proposes a method for transductive class-membership prediction based on graph-based regularisation from DL representations.
+This work proposes a method for transductive class-membership prediction based on graph-based regularization from DL representations.
 It leverages neutral examples by propagating class-membership information among similar individuals in the training set.
-The proposed method relies on quadratic cost criteria, whose optimization can be reduced to solving a (possibly sparse) linear system; this is a well-known problem in the literature, with a nearly linear time complexity in the number of non-zero entries in the coefficient matrix.
+The proposed method relies on quadratic cost criteria, whose optimization can be reduced to solving a (possibly sparse) symmetric and diagonally dominant linear system.
+This is a well-known problem in the literature, with a nearly linear time complexity in the number of non-zero entries in the coefficient matrix.

-We did not analyse carefully the impact of different choices in the (dis-)similarity measure for building the semantic similarity graph.
-However, the similarity graph has a strong influence on the effectiveness of the methods used [27].
+The similarity graph is known to have a strong influence on the effectiveness of graph-based SSL methods [35], suggesting that the graph construction process might be guided by the prediction task at hand.
 The construction of the similarity graph for class-membership learning tasks can be influenced by factors such as the structure of the target concept C, or by finding statistical correlation within the knowledge base.
 Also, it is not clear whether continuous labels assigned by the proposed methods may correspond to posterior probability estimates from the statistical point of view.
 In future work, we aim at investigating the aforementioned two aspects of graph-based transductive and semi-supervised class-membership prediction from DL representations.